 I've conducted over 10,000 interviews in my career, so I've probably heard more than 100,000 candidate responses to my questions.
 Here are the five best interview responses I have ever received:

-- "There is a better way to solve that."
 She went on to show me that the complex technical problem (which we had already used for countless interviews) could be solved in fewer steps than we had realized.
-Her answer become our new standard.
+Her answer became our new standard.

 One other note—all five of these candidates received job offers.
 Not just for the responses above, but the response was part of the overall decision criteria.
 I would love to say that I hired all five candidates, but the first one (the mobile app developer) turned down our offer, choosing instead to go to work for Google.